Quick Answer: Knowledge Representation Makes AI Context Usable

 Useful RAG design goes beyond uploading documents.
 It usually includes content normalization, semantic chunking, titles, source URLs, update dates, access rules, entity tags, and evaluation examples.
 For complex domains, it may also include a knowledge graph or ontology so the system can understand that a product feature belongs to a plan, a customer belongs to a region, or a procedure applies only when a condition is true.

-For production RAG products, NextPage's LLM development work focuses on this full context pipeline: ingestion, retrieval, grounding, evaluation, permissions, monitoring, and workflow integration.
+For production RAG products, NextPage combines enterprise RAG implementation with LLM development work across ingestion, retrieval, grounding, evaluation, permissions, monitoring, and workflow integration.
 The model choice matters, but the represented knowledge usually determines whether the system is useful.

 AI Agents Need Context and Boundaries